 These stats indicate that now is a great time to sell your property.
 The summer market here is getting a slow start and it’s still possible to take advantage of that.
 Also, sellers should be assured that even if the county begins to shut down again, real estate will have the protocols in place to continue as an essential business.

 In summary, the market is currently stable amid major societal upheaval.
 Humboldt County real estate continues to be an amazing financial investment.
 Local people who live here want to buy here, and out of area people are actively investing here.
-If you’re interested in more information, check out our online guides for buyers and sellers, or consider giving us a call!
+If you’re interested in more information, check out the rest of our website for buyer and seller information, or consider giving us a call!